vlodek69/airport-api/README.md

 ## How to use

-Once the server up and running, create superuser:
+Once the server is up and running, create superuser:

 - First execute an interactive Bash shell on the app's container
 ```shell